How to Start Your Psychology Private Practice: A Checklist

 You should be able to provide firm answers to each of these questions before starting your group venture.

-Make sure you give some thought as to why you want to add more providers to your practice, whether you have a solid system in place that can handle additional providers, and where you plan to go with your group practice.
+Make sure you consider why you want to add more providers to your practice, whether you have a solid system in place that can handle additional providers, and where you plan to go with your group practice.

 6 Helpful Books About Starting a Private Practice

-If you want a more in-depth guide to starting your psychology private practice, there are several books that may help.
+Several books may help you find a more in-depth guide to starting your psychology private practice.

 Here are the top 6: